dotnet/csharplang/proposals/top-level-statements.md

 }
 ```

-At the same time an example like this:
+At the same time an example like this;
 ``` c#
 await System.Threading.Tasks.Task.Delay(1000);
 System.Console.WriteLine("Hi!");